bcoggins78/liri-node-app/README.md

 ### UNC Coding Bootcamp Week 10 Homework Project

-This week introduced the use of NodeJS and gave us our first taste of backend web development.
+This week introduced the use of Node.js and gave us our first taste of backend web development.

-The LIRI Bot uses NodeJS to perform querys from three different APIs and displays the results in the terminal
+The LIRI Bot uses Node.js to perform querys from three different APIs and displays the results in the terminal

 This project uses:

 * JavaScript
-* NodeJS
+* Node.js
 * Moment
 * Axios
 * Node-Spotify-API